Do you use Excel for SEO? If the answer is “no,” then perhaps you should.

-Some of the formulas are a little complicated and bulky to remember (see REGEXTRACT).
+Some of the formulas are a little complicated and bulky to remember.

-But if you’re using spreadsheets — especially Excel spreadsheets — for SEO or marketing research, you really should brush up on some of the formulas.
+However, if you’re using spreadsheets—especially Excel spreadsheets—for SEO or marketing research, you should really brush up on some formulas.

-More specifically, look at ones that will help you search or clean up your data quickly, like VLOOKUP and COUNTIF.
+More specifically, look at ones that will help you quickly search or clean up your data, like VLOOKUP and COUNTIF.

-And learning how to create more complex (but helpful) things like pivot tables will save you so much time and energy in the end.
+And learning how to create more complex (but helpful) things like pivot tables saves you so much time and energy in the end.

-Ease the burden by learning a few Excel hacks in the process.
+Ease the burden by learning a few Excel SEO hacks in the process.

-What is your most recommended Excel hack for cleaning up your spreadsheets?
+What Excel SEO hack do you use for cleaning up your spreadsheets?